zdenal/tx-hash/README.md

 `docker ps` to list your running containers and then kill them by `docker kill ${container_id_from_list}`.

 ## TxHash FE
 Is written in really simple way.
-No more level state hierarchy, no composing of reducers, no sagas.
+Using Redux and Redux-Thunk.

 ![Output sample](pictures/txhash-screencast.gif)